Love and Its Consideration.

 How do groups of believers who are growing at different rates remain considerate of each other in the body of Christ?
 This is imperative if we are to display the love of a unified family to a watching world!

 Both groups of people that Paul talks about are born again and growing individually.
 They are both to remain considerate of each other as they continue to live out the Gospel.
-If they are living out the principles of Romans 12-13, they will respond favorably to the instruction he gives in this passage.
+If they are living out the principles of Romans 12-13

 Believers who Paul calls “weak” are those easily tempted to return to religious traditionalism.
 They had probably been saved the longest and were a smaller group than the “strong.”
 Because they were faithful and careful Law-abiding Jews before meeting Christ, they may find it hard to accept the fact that “salvation is apart from every work of the law.”
 Though they may grow slowly, they still fight past their personal preferences.